nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 and borrowers' information, as compared to the traditional GUI apps currently available in the market!

-If you are interested in using our wonderful application, head over to [Quick start](#quick-start) now to learn how to begin your journey with SmartLib!
+If you are interested in using our wonderful application, head over to [quick start](#quick-start) now to learn how to begin your journey with SmartLib!

 --------------------------------------------------------------------------------------------------------------------